phluid61/internet-drafts/http2-encoded-data/draft.md

   causes the stream to enter one of the "half closed" states or the "closed" state ({{I-D.ietf-httpbis-http2}}, Section 5.1).

-* `END_SEGMENT` (0x2):
-  Bit 2 being set indicates that this frame is the last for the current segment.
-Intermediaries MUST NOT coalesce frames across a segment boundary and MUST preserve segment boundaries when forwarding frames.

 * `PADDED` (0x8):
   Bit 4 being set indicates that the Pad Length field is present.

+* `CONTINUE_SEGMENT` (0x10):
+  Bit 5 being set indicates that the current segment continues after the current frame (see {{segments}}).
+Intermediaries MUST NOT coalesce frames across a segment boundary and MUST preserve segment boundaries when forwarding frames.

 On receiving an `ENCODED_DATA` frame, an intermediary MAY decode the data and forward it in one or more `DATA` frames.
 If the downstream peer does not support the encoding scheme used in the received frame, as advertised in an `ACCEPT_ENCODED_DATA` frame, the intermediary MUST decode the data and either: forward it in one or more DATA frames, or encode it with a scheme supported by the downstream peer and forward it in one or more `ENCODED_DATA` frames.

+An intermediary MAY coalesce multiple adjacent `ENCODED_DATA` and `DATA` frames if all of the frames, with the optional exception of the final frame in the sequence, have the `CONTINUE_SEGMENT` flag set.
+The coalesced payload MAY be subsequently emitted in any combination of `ENCODED_DATA` and `DATA` frames.
+The payload of any resulting `ENCODED_DATA` frame MUST be correctly encoded according to those frames' encodings; this could require the payloads of the original frames to be decoded and subsequently re-encoded into the new frames rather than simply concatenated.

 An `ENCODED_DATA` frame MUST NOT be sent on a connection before receiving an `ACCEPT_ENCODED_DATA` frame.
 A sender MUST NOT apply an encoding that has not first been advertised by the peer in an